shrshj/unity-vr-projects/README.md

 # Configuring Unity3D for VR development

-Note: Installing Oclulus App on windows-> after downloading it needs you insta facebook or a gmail(which already has an account) to log in.
+Note: Installing Oculus App on windows-> after downloading it needs you Instagram, Facebook or a Gmail(which already has an account) for login.
 It may not work properly sometimes.
-I used our lab's email to login.
+I used our lab's email for login.

-Note: After pluging your headset to the pc with the link (usb 3 and type-c) device and the controllers must be recognized and be paired to the pc.
-For me one of the controllers had probles and was not recognized by the headset. even after changing the battery. so I had to use another headset(with it's own controllers).
+Note: After plugging your headset to the pc with the link (usb 3 and type-c), device and the controllers must be recognized and be paired to the pc.
+For me one of the controllers had problem and was not recognized by the headset. even after changing the battery. so I had to use another headset(with it's own controllers).

 The configuration steps that did not work...
 - https://developer.oculus.com/documentation/unity/book-unity-gsg/
 - https://www.circuitstream.com/blog/oculus-unity-setup

 The configuration steps that WORKED ...